pinksheep

 • A record of what changed and why

-• A review surface for improving the workflow over time
+• A review surface for improving the task over time

 Examples by team

-The first agent usually should not be vague.
-A narrow, recurring job inside systems your team already depends on is a better place to start.
-These examples show the kinds of workflows a no-code AI agent builder like Pinksheep can handle well.
+The first task usually should not be vague.
+A narrow, recurring job inside systems your team already depends on is the right place to start.
+These examples show the kinds of work Pinksheep handles well.

 WorkflowTeamExample toolsWhat pinksheep handles